chocowgirl/chocowgirl/README.md

 - 😄 Pronouns: she/her or they/them.
 - ⚡ Fun facts: I have over 28 000 hours of experience in professional chocolatiering (particularly R&D and product development).
 I was a graphic-design co-op student at Saatchi & Saatchi a zillion years ago.
-I worked in the research industry (market and political research) for about 10 years, but that was almost a zillion years ago too.
+I studied art after high-school, (so arty web-projects are hopefully in the future too) I worked in the research industry (market and political research) for about 10 years, but that was almost a zillion years ago too.
 I speak French and English fluently, my Spanish is... intermediate, and my Dutch is advanced beginner level.